Find job opportunities

 When you’re actively looking for a job, you have to share some personal information—such as your phone number and email address—with your network and various potential employers.

 Chances are, at one point or another, you’ll be contacted because you’d be a very good fit for a mysterious high-paying job—for which you tick all the boxes!
-A big paycheque, a nice title, an easy schedule … sounds too good to be true?
+A big paycheck, a nice title, an easy schedule… sounds too good to be true?
 Yeah, it is.
 This is often the speech multilevel marketing (MLM) companies give when they’re trying to recruit new distributors.
+For more information check out Common scams to avoid during your working holiday abroad.

-Remember: never pay to work, Google the company when the offer seems to good to be true (especially when you don’t remember applying for a position with the company!) and never work for free.
+Remember: never pay to work, Google the company when the offer seems too good to be true (especially when you don’t remember applying for a position with the company!) and never work for free.
 Glassdoor is also a good place to check company reviews written anonymously by employees.
-Take them with a grain of salt but look for patterns!
+Take them with a pinch of salt but look for patterns!

 0 comments